As of 2024, UM Campus Brussels will be transformed into UM’s Brussels Hub!

 UM Campus Brussels creates opportunities for the UM, enhances global recognition and deepens societal impact.

-In this interview, Prof. Martin Paul together with Prof. Mariolina Eliantonio reflect on a decade of development for UM Campus Brussels, which flourished under his leadership, and how this contributed to his European vision and projects.
+In this interview, Prof. Martin Paul together with Prof. Mariolina Eliantonio reflect on a decade of development for UM Campus Brussels, which flourished under his leadership, and how this contributed to UM's European vision and projects.

 The UM Campus Brussels 10-year anniversary offers an excellent opportunity to look back at all that has been achieved by the UM community, its faculties, and researchers.
 With this Compendium, we seek to highlight some of the research results and best practices that have been facilitated by Campus Brussels in recent years, to contribute to the further valorisation of UM’s excellent research, and to inspire our researchers to embrace the opportunities provided by Campus Brussels and its team.

 In a short period of time, Maastricht University (UM) has established an international reputation based on its innovative approach to learning and its international outlook.
 With almost 50% of its students and 40% of its teaching and research staff coming from abroad, UM is a highly internationally oriented university.
 In its research and education, international and European themes are deeply embedded.
-Within the framework of the UM mission statement – “Leading in Learning” – the university now has an active policy to establish a number of secondary international projects, the latest of which is the UM Campus in Brussels.
+Within the framework of the UM mission statement the university now has an active policy to establish a number of secondary international projects, the latest of which is the UM Campus in Brussels.

 Being active since 2010, the UM Campus in Brussels emphasises Maastricht University’s international character.
 Brussels, the capital of Europe and the heart of European policy-making processes, is in the unique position of being a popular city for international young professionals and also a place where there is a high demand for post-academic courses.
 With the UM Campus in Brussels, Maastricht University facilitates the exchange of knowledge and experience between stakeholders in the European Union, such as research institutes think tanks, research funders, industry and businesses.